Lezcano/GPIOServer/INSTALL.md

 ### Step 1: Install AppDaemon

-Install the "AppDaemon" project, per instructions found in that project.
-Continue with the next step once the example application from that project is working.
+Install the "AppDaemon" project, per that project's instructions.
+Continue with the next step once the AppDaemon example application is working.

 [AppDaemon on GitHub](https://github.com/ToolChainGang/AppDaemon "AppDaemon on GitHub")